climbcat/cbui/README.md

 ## Linux

-This project depends on my baselayer repository; https://github.com/climbcat/baselayer
+This project depends on my baselayer; https://github.com/climbcat/baselayer It and cbui must occupy the same root folder.

 Also depends on two minimalist OpenGL and OS wrapper libraries; glew and glfw.